 The thinner-walled buildings that take up the central and southeastern parts of Uronarti’s interior are interpreted as housing for the population who lived there.
-All of these buildings, which share walls with one another, were built on the same plan initially, with differences only where the irregular shape of the fort demanded it.
+All of these buildings, which share walls with one another, were laid out on the same plan initially, with differences only where the irregular shape of the fort demanded it.
 From the street one entered a longitudinal hall.
 This led into two back rooms, parallel to one another and perpendicular to the hall.
 Recent work suggests that while the fort was entirely covered with buildings in plan – a sort of 1:1 scale blueprint – the construction of these houses may not always have occurred at the same time or even to the same plan.

 The basic three-room plan of the initial layout is amongst the simplest versions of a type of house known from other state-planned Middle Kingdom settlements.
 Like so many other times and places where housing is built on the orders of an organization, not its occupants, the picture presented would have been one of sameness, familiarity from house to house.
-When houses were modified over time, which is what we are tracing, the monotony diminished.
+When houses deviated from the plan, which is what we are tracing, the monotony diminished.

-This can be seen particularly in the northernmost area of the originally uniform housing.
-We chose to begin our excavations here precisely because we could see that modifications had been substantial, blocking off the street between the barracks and the granary area to incorporate the space into a house, possibly combining rooms from two structures into one, and entirely reconfiguring some rooms.
-Instead of a small house with three rooms of approximately equal size, the second major architectural phase in our unit CC has a more labyrinthine plan.
+Unit CC was excavated in 2015-16 in the northernmost area of the originally uniform housing.
+We chose to begin our excavations here because we could see that modifications had been substantial, with walls blocking off the street between the barracks and the granary area to incorporate the space into a house.
+We also saw evidence that suggested reconfiguration of a 3-room house into something larger and more labyrinthine.

-What we do not know yet is if these changes were determined by individuals – the units in a row of row houses become increasingly eclectic over time as they are lived in, after all – or were because of state-level decisions to change the way the fortress functioned.
-Hopefully we will get a better sense of this as we investigate the housing further.
-In future seasons we hope to target those areas with substantial modifications where there were walls built where none had been before.
-These interest us for two reasons – first, they’re the most substantial changes in the plan of whole structures, but second, they are also the only places where intact stratigraphy remains after Wheeler’s excavations.
+We knew that to get a better handle on the phases of construction and use and what they meant in the barracks we would need to target those areas with substantial modifications, especially those where there were walls built that defied the 3-room blueprint.
+These places interest us for two reasons – first, they’re the most substantial changes in the plan of whole structures, but second, they are also the only places where intact stratigraphy remains after Wheeler’s excavations.
 (The banner image for this page shows one such place.)
-They will give us a chance to glimpse the deposits in the rooms from the time of their original configuration.
+They might give us a chance to glimpse the deposits in the rooms from the time of their original configuration.

-Even if we can determine to what degree individuals and personal choice conditioned changes in the architecture, we face another fundamental question when looking at the houses.
-Who was living at Uronarti?
+Even clarification of architectural phases still leaves hanging one of the most fundamental questions about the barracks: who was living at Uronarti?
 Did the nature of its population change over time?
-When we use the word “barracks” we presuppose that the population was just soldiers, but the architecture does not tell us this.
+When we use the word “barracks” we presuppose that the population was soldiers, but the architecture does not tell us this.
 After all, the type of house is similar to houses in places where the population was presumably a more ordinary urban mix.
 There is no reason the house type would not have worked for barracks – you could easily sleep five to ten men in each of the back rooms, using the front hall for more communal activities – but also no reason a family with children could not live in such a place.

-But the problem remains that we do not really know what activities and what social units were accommodated by these houses.
+Food was unquestionably a major concern for whoever occupied these houses.
 Some amount of cooking probably happened outside of them – bread loaves appear to have been provided by the administration of the fortress, and bread was the chief staple of the Egyptian diet.
 But the front halls might have been used for minor cooking, and FA suggests that fish processing was happening inside.
 A moderate presence of Nubian cooking pots in the fortress dumps suggests that some of the food preparation – and thus some of the people? – were more local than Egyptian.
 Was there a servant population at Uronarti, and if so did they, too, live in these houses?
 (See also: Site FC.)
-When we see the major reconfiguring of housing in Phase II, is that because social units changed?
+When we see the major differences in the plans of houses in Phase II, is that because social units changed?
 Cemeteries at some of the other fortresses suggest that in the later Middle Kingdom the garrisons became more permanent and that women and children were parts of the communities living in them.
 This may have led to changes in house structure.